cs50nestm/cs50labs/operators/README.md

 The result of this operation is, of course, that `remainder` will be set equal to `1`.

 Though it may not be obvious at first, this operator can be very useful in programming.
-It can tell you if a value is divisible by a number, and as we'll see later can also be used as a wrap around operator, where numbers wrap around back to zero after reaching a certain value.
+It can tell you if a value is divisible by a number, and as we'll see later can be used as a wrap around operator, where numbers wrap around back to zero after reaching a certain value.

 Modulo can only be used with ints.